Country visited: South Africa & Swaziland

 Cultural village tour

-We continue on to St Lucia.
 This town originated as a result of the good fishing in the area.
-The estaury is acombination of fresh and sea water and has its own unique ecosystem.
-Once we arrive in St Lucia, there is a two hour Hippo and Croc boat cruise included.
+The estuary is a combination of fresh and sea water and has its own unique ecosystem.
+Today we take you to Cape Vidal as we game drive through the iSimangaliso Wetlands Park.

 Queens River Hiking Trail Camp

-Driving aroung Swaziland, we spend the next 2 nights in the Nelshoogte Nature Reserve for a full day hike.
+Driving out of Swaziland, we spend the next 2 nights in the Nelshoogte Nature Reserve for a full day hike.

 Queens River Hiking Trail Camp